Conditional Wasserstein Distances with Applications in Bayesian OT Flow Matching: Introduction

-In the OT literature, there has been a collection of class conditional OT distances used in domain adaption \cite{nguyen2022cycle,rakotomamonjy2021optimal}.
-In particular, conditional OT as in \cite{tabak2021data} is relevant as they consider OT plans for each condition $y$ minimizing $\mathbb{E}_y[W_1(P_{X|Y=y}, G(\cdot,y)_{\#}P_Z)]$.
+In the OT literature, there has been a collection of class conditional OT distances used in domain adaption \citep{nguyen2022cycle,rakotomamonjy2021optimal}.
+In particular, conditional OT as in \citep{tabak2021data} is relevant as they consider OT plans for each condition $y$ minimizing $\mathbb{E}_y[W_1(P_{X|Y=y}, G(\cdot,y)_{\#}P_Z)]$.
 However they relax their problem using a KL divergence.
-The papers on Wasserstein gradient flows \cite{ambrosio2021lectures, gig} investigate conditional Wasserstein distances from a different point of view for defining the so-called geometric tangent space of the 2-Wasserstein space.
-Geometric tangent spaces play a crucial role in Wasserstein flows of maximum mean discrepancies with Riesz kernels in \cite{HGBS2024} and their neural variants in \cite{altekrueger23a}.
-In \cite[Remark 7]{hagemann2023posterior}, an inequality between the joint Wasserstein and the expected value over the conditionals is derived, where the result requires compactly supported measures and certain regularity of the associated posterior densities.
-In \cite{bunne2022supervised}. the supervised training of conditional Monge maps is proposed, for which the authors solved the dual problem using convex neural networks.
-The authors of \cite{manupriya2023empirical} also considers an amortized objective between the conditional distributions and propose a relaxation, which only needs samples from the joint distribution involving maximum mean discrepancies.
-Numerically, we first verify our theoretical statements based on particle flows, which were also used in \cite{altekrueger23a, hagemann2023posterior}.
-Further, we apply our framework to solve inverse problems using Bayesian flow matching \cite{wildberger2023flow, zheng2023guided} and OT flow matching \cite{lipman2023flow, liu2023flow, tong2023improving, pooladian2023multisample}. \ The same idea has been pursued in \cite{alfonso2023generative}, where the authors rescaled the $y$-costs to obtain a blocktriangular map in the Knothe-Rosenblatt setting \cite{knothe, rosenblatt} and similarly in \cite{hosseini2024conditional}.
-Note that \cite{alfonso2023generative} was published on ArXiv after our first version of the present paper.
+The works on Wasserstein gradient flows \citep{ambrosio2005gradient, gig} investigate conditional Wasserstein distances from a different point of view for defining the so-called geometric tangent space of the 2-Wasserstein space.
+Geometric tangent spaces play a crucial role in Wasserstein gradient flows of maximum mean discrepancies with Riesz kernels in \citep{HGBS2024} and their neural variants in \citep{altekrueger23a}.
+In \citep[Remark 7]{hagemann2023posterior}, an inequality between the joint Wasserstein and the expected value over the conditionals is derived, where the result requires compactly supported measures and certain regularity of the associated posterior densities.
+In \citep{bunne2022supervised}, the supervised training of conditional Monge maps is proposed, for which the authors solved the dual problem using convex neural networks.
+The authors of \citep{manupriya2023empirical} also consider an amortized objective between the conditional distributions and propose a relaxation, which only needs samples from the joint distribution involving maximum mean discrepancies.
+Numerically, we first verify our theoretical statements based on particle flows, which were also used in \citep{altekrueger23a, hagemann2023posterior}.
+Further, we apply our framework to solve inverse problems using Bayesian flow matching \citep{wildberger2023flow, zheng2023guided} and OT flow matching \citep{albergo2024stochastic,lipman2023flow, liu2023flow, tong2023improving, pooladian2023multisample}. \ The same idea has been pursued in \citep{alfonso2023generative}, where the authors rescaled the $y$-costs to obtain a block-triangular map in the Knothe-Rosenblatt setting \citep{knothe, rosenblatt} and similarly in \citep{hosseini2024conditional}.
+Note that \citep{hosseini2024conditional} was published on ArXiv after our first version \citep{CHW2023} of the present paper.
+The distance $W_{2,\beta}$ was also discussed in \cite[Proposition 3.10]{peszek2023heterogeneous} and Proposition \ref{prop_beta} can be found in the proof thereof.

 \begin{proposition} Let $\mu_0,\mu_1\in \P_{p,Y}(\R^{d} \times \R^m)$ and let $\alpha^\beta$ be a sequence of optimal transport plans for $\mu_0,\mu_1$ with respect to $W_{p,\beta}$.
 Then, for $\beta\to\infty$, we have